heycar editorial team

 What other cars are similar to the Volkswagen Caddy?

-There are now several small vans that major on offering a car-like experience, with the Citroen Berlingo, Peugeot Partner, Vauxhall Combo Cargo and Toyota Proace City all fundamentally the same vehicle with different badging and aesthetic twists.
+There are now several small vans that major on offering a car-like experience, with the Citroen Berlingo, Peugeot Partner, Vauxhall Combo and Toyota Proace City all fundamentally the same vehicle with different badging and aesthetic twists.
 They are arguably the pick of the class for a relaxed, practical small van, but the Ford Transit Connect is also a strong contender and offers more in the way of a sharp drive.

 Quality and finish

-The Caddy’s cabin might look like a relatively recent VW Golf on the inside, if you squint a bit, but the materials are not as plush in the commercial vehicle.
+The Caddy’s cabin might look like a relatively recent Volkswagen Golf on the inside, if you squint a bit, but the materials are not as plush in the commercial vehicle.
 The plastics are harder and feel more robust, rather than soft and premium.
 This means that it gives over a reassuring feeling that it is built to last, though.

 There is also a reassuring lack of squeaks and rattles from the various parts, and it feels really well screwed together.
 There is a lack of flex from the various parts in the central console and on the dash that backs this up, while the different storage compartments close with a solid thunk.